 In 1994, an ethnic genocide swept over Rwanda and in a matter of four months, an estimated 800,000 people were killed and two million more were made refugees, leaving the country in a state of seemingly insurmountable obstacles and a paralyzed economy.
-Twenty-two years later, the country is recognized as one of the top ten fastest growing economies in Africa, supported by a number of sources.
+Twenty-five years later, the country is recognized as one of the top ten fastest growing economies in Africa, supported by a number of sources.
 While Rwanda still has a great deal of critical rebuilding to achieve, the story of Rwanda’s devastating market collapse and rehabilitation is unparalleled by any other nation and a fascinating case study for business students.

 This Market Resilience program is designed to expose students who are studying an International Business qualification to a glimpse of the dynamics behind a fast-growing economy and success in light of, and while being sensitive towards adverse historical devastation.
-Kigali, Rwanda, is one of the leading markets of developing Africa.
-Rwanda’s unique history, bustling economy and cultural holdings distinguish the country as an unprecedented destination for learning.
+Kigali, Rwanda is one of the leading markets of developing Africa, and a testament to the nation’s resilience and industry.

-This module will be based in Kigali, which is Rwanda’s capital and biggest city.
+Kigali is Rwanda’s capital and biggest city.
 It is built across an undulating series of lush hills surrounded by higher mountains, the largest of which is Mount Kigali, rising about 1 850 meters above sea level.
-Kigali is the country’s financial, commercial and cultural hub, served by an international airport and featuring a wide range of accommodation options, restaurants and points of interest, including the Kigali Genocide Centre, high-caliber universities and business schools and a bustling central business district.
+Kigali is the country’s financial, commercial and cultural hub, served by an international airport and featuring a wide range of accommodation options, restaurants and points of educational and historical interest, including the Kigali Genocide Centre, high-caliber universities and business schools and a bustling central business district.

 At 36 years of age, Diane holds a Bachelor’s degree in Business Administration (Finance Option) from Kigali Institute of Science, Technology and Management and a Master’s degree in Public Infrastructure Management from Makerere University.
 Diane comes from a Business Management background in financial institutions, she occupied several senior positions at Rwanda development bank and possesses more than 10 years of diverse experience in project analysis, monitoring & evaluation, capacity building of cooperatives & microfinance institutions and refinancing.